Sport in Hong Kong: History

-A large sports park is currently being constructed on the site of the old Kai Tak Airport.
-Once completed, Kai Tak Sports Park will be the largest sports venue in Hong Kong and will include a 50,000 seat Main Stadium, an Indoor Sports Center, a Public Sports Ground and multiple open spaces.
+Constructed in 2025 on the site of the old Kai Tak Airport, Kai Tak Sports Park is be the largest sports venue in Hong Kong and includes a 50,000 seat Main Stadium, an Indoor Sports Center, a Public Sports Ground and multiple open spaces.

 Transition

 After World War II the Amateur Sports Federation & Olympic Committee of Hong Kong (ASF&OC) was established.
 The committee selected athletic leaders to represent Hong Kong in times of competition.
 Eventually the committee became known as the National Olympic Committee.
 After the transfer of sovereignty in 1997, Hong Kong has competed internationally under the name "Hong Kong, China" with the Bauhinia region flag.
 It is treated separately from People's Republic of China, which is counted as another entry in the games.

 A variety of sports are available in Hong Kong, with most having their own association, and many clubs and groups, along with provision by bodies such as YWCA and YMCA.
 There are also local organisations that strive to help Hong Kong residents identify sports that are not broadly advertised enough.
 The Hong Kong Government is also known for its proactive approach towards sporting events prior to the Beijing Olympics.